-As great as it would be to consider each and every completed transaction a success, there will always be some situations in which the transaction is not in fact over, as the customer may decide to return the item due to a defect or personal preference.
+As great as it would be to consider every completed transaction a success, there will always be some situations in which the transaction is not over, as the customer may decide to return the item due to a defect or personal preference.

-Brick and mortar stores have an advantage when it comes to returns, as the item can simply be brought to the counter and returned to the shelf.
-For online stores however, this means that the product may need to be shipped back, and a refund will be in order.
-This can be an accounting and logistically nightmare, making low return rates ideal for eCommerce businesses looking to succeed and grow.
+Brick-and-mortar stores have an advantage regarding returns, as the item can be brought to the counter and returned to the shelf.
+For online stores, however, this means that the product may need to be shipped back, and a refund will be in order.
+This can be an accounting and logistical nightmare, making low return rates ideal for eCommerce businesses looking to succeed and grow.

 Luckily, companies can prevent high return rates by giving customers what they want the first time around.
-Roughly one third of all online purchases are returned, which can be devastating to companies just starting out, and can be troubling if let out of hand.
-Furthermore, companies are paying the price of the returns, meaning that the customer gets away scotch free, despite harming an organization monetarily.
+Roughly one-third of all online purchases are returned, which can be devastating to companies just starting and be troubling if let out of hand.
+Furthermore, companies are paying the price of the returns, meaning that the customer gets away scot-free, despite harming an organization monetarily.

-While some returns are very understandable and necessary, there are cases of “serial returners,” or individuals who continually return items every time they shop at a store, which can be detrimental to profits should it continue.
-This is not typically done with malicious intent, but rather out of misunderstanding.
+While some returns are understandable and necessary, there are cases of “serial returners,” or individuals who continually return items every time they shop at a store, which can be detrimental to profits should it continue.
+This is not typically done with malicious intent but rather out of misunderstanding.

-For example, roughly 20 percent of all clothing purchased online is returned, because many customers purchase clothing from retailers only to “try it on,” not understanding the harm returning it can cause.
-This is unavoidable, and can only be somewhat deterred by very strict return policies, which can drive away potential customers.
+For example, roughly 20 percent of all clothing purchased online is returned because many customers buy clothing from retailers only to “try it on,” not understanding the harm returning it can cause.
+This is unavoidable and can only be somewhat deterred by stringent return policies, which can drive away potential customers.

-It’s easy to blame uninformed customers for high return rates, but in many cases there are things a company can change about how they do things to lessen return rates.
+It's easy to blame uninformed customers for high return rates, but in many cases, there are things a company can change about how they do something to lessen return rates.
 When companies have insight into what customers do not like about their product, they can then use this information to fix the issue and lower return rates.

 What entrepreneurs must first understand about returns is the reasons why items are generally returned: